 - Safely polish your guitar or bass with Ernie Ball’s microfiber polish cloth.

 - The fiber density of microfiber cloth makes it much more effective than traditional cloth for instrument care.

-Whether you have a guitar with a maple fretboard that could use a cleaning or you’re a new owner of one, and you want to know how to take care of yours in the future, the advice here will help you safely keep yours looking and feeling healthy and help your eye out for issues such as fret sprout.
+Whether you have a guitar with a maple fretboard that could use a cleaning or you’re a new owner of one and want to know how to take care of yours in the future, the advice here will help you safely keep yours looking and feeling healthy and help your eye out for issues such as fret sprout.